-La Jolla Shores is quaint and relaxed neighborhood surrounding a beach of the same name.
-Popular with locals and out-of-town visitors alike, it’s just short drive from La Jolla Cove and perfect for a day at the beach in addition to enjoying the natural beauty that the city has to offer.
+La Jolla Shores is a quaint and relaxed neighborhood surrounding a beach of the same name.
+Popular with locals and out-of-town visitors alike, it’s just a short drive from La Jolla Cove and perfect for a day at the beach.

 La Jolla Shores Location

-The beach area is expansive, sandy, and a perfect place for water activities.
-Its boundaries are roughly from UC San Diego’s Scripps Institute of Oceanography to the La Jolla Shores Hotel.
-A few blocks away from the beach, there are also shops, restaurants and tours on the water to enjoy (though a couple of places to eat are actually on the beach — more on them below).
+The beach boundaries are roughly from UC San Diego’s Scripps Institute of Oceanography to the La Jolla Shores Hotel.
+A few blocks away from the beach, there are also shops, restaurants, and tours on the water to enjoy (though a couple of places to eat are actually on the beach — more on them below).

-To get to La Jolla Shores, you’ll need to take Torrey Pines Road to La Jolla Shores Drive.
-Depending on where in the Shores area you want to go, you can either head west on Avenida de La Playa (to the beach and hotels) or stay on La Jolla Shores Drive (to get to some restaurants and Birch Aquarium).
+Directions: To get to La Jolla Shores, you’ll need to take Torrey Pines Road to La Jolla Shores Drive.
+Depending on where you want to go in the Shores area, you can either head west on Avenida de La Playa (to the beach and hotels) or stay on La Jolla Shores Drive (to get to some restaurants and Birch Aquarium).

 La Jolla Shores Beach